Minnesota Deaf Adult Education & Advocacy

 - To collaborate with other supplemental service providers to provide information related to deaf and hard of hearing students, a low incidence disability group, on culture, classroom accommodations, and communication.

-The success of Deaf ABE is largely due to the program’s cornerstone philosophy of providing bilingual instruction.
-Teachers are either deaf or fluent in American Sign Language (ASL).
+The success of Deaf ABE is largely due to the program’s cornerstone philosophy of providing bilingual-bicultural instruction.
+Teachers are either Deaf or fluent in American Sign Language (ASL).
 Classes are designed and scheduled to meet the individualized learning needs and interests of deaf students and their culture.
-Each student must have a Personal Education Plan and make progress towards his/her goals to stay in the program.
+Each student must have a Personal Education Plan and make progress towards goals to stay in the program.

-Distance Learning: ThinkSelf uses videophones to build capacity for service deaf and hard of hearing students throughout the state through distance learning.
-Video technology has connected a teacher located in St. Paul with deaf learners throughout Minnesota.
-The deaf teacher conducts class instruction from a remote location and regularly adapts materials and methods according to student feedback.
+Distance Learning: ThinkSelf uses videophones to build capacity for DDBHH students throughout the state through distance learning.
+Video technology has connected a teacher located in St. Paul with Deaf learners throughout Minnesota.
+The teacher conducts class instruction from a remote location and regularly adapts materials and methods according to student feedback.
 For best outcomes, students participating in distance learning must be highly motivated and testing at ESL Level 4.
 If you have a deaf or hard of hearing student in your program, please contact:

 The Difference Between Deaf and Hard of Hearing

 The deaf and hard of hearing (HOH) community is very diverse, differing greatly on the cause and degree of hearing loss, age at the onset, educational background, communication methods, and how they feel about their hearing loss.
 How a person "labels" themselves in terms of their hearing loss is personal and may reflect identification with the deaf community or merely how their hearing loss affects their ability to communicate.
 They can either be deaf, Deaf, or hard of hearing.